 One free performance.
-One free consultation or lesson.
-One time free editing a paragraph of someone’s bio, or editing their Youtube thumbnails or social media design.
+One free consultation.
+One free edit of a paragraph of someone’s bio, Youtube thumbnails or social media design.

 2) It promotes a range of offers from free to premium

-Your slider or list could include: “Hire me to walk your dog, edit your bio, create your cd cover art, teach you any of these softwares that I know” AND “watch my free performances, read these inspirational writings, see photos from my last tour, etc..”
+Your list could include: “Hire me to walk your dog, edit your bio, create your cd cover art, teach you any softwares that I know” AND “watch my free performances, read these inspirational writings, see photos from my last tour, etc..”

-–Offer the opportunity to be of service, whether in a specific or vague way, i.e., ” I’d like to offer to help you with your yard work (or “I’d like to help with anything you need done”).
-“Would you like help with anything (or a specific thing like “your yardwork”) right now?”
-If they answer “not now”, you can offer to followup: “Would you like me to follow up with you about it in the future?”
+–Offer to be of service, i.e., ” I’d like to offer to help you with your yard work (or “I’d like to help with anything you need done”).
+“Would you like help with your arrangements?”
+If they answer “not now”, offer to followup: “Would you like me to follow up with you about it in the future?”

 Start with Your Warm Contacts

-These could include people who have hired you, family, friends, church, neighborhood, school, past teachers, past students, past bandmates, colleagues, etc…
+These could include people who have hired you, family, friends, church, neighborhood, school, past teachers, students, bandmates, etc…

 Creative Strings Podcast Christian Howes presents the Creative Strings Podcast: Exploring intersections between creativity, music education, string playing, DIY music business, and culture.